 Here at the Bogtrotters we welcome all!
-A good introduction to the club is one of our "Super Sunday Social" rides.
-These are organised the first Sunday of every month and details can be found on our "general" Facebook page.
+A good introduction to the club is one of our "Super Sunday Social" or "Beginner" rides.
+Details can be found on our "general" Facebook page.
 These rides are typically around 15miles with 1500-2000ft of climbing with an emphasis smiles not miles.
 We also stop off during the ride for lunch so you will need to bring along a packed lunch, as there are no cafés on mountains!!

 All beginners worry about 'slowing everybody down' and not being fit/quick enough.
 In most cases, this is unnecessary, as the Bogtrotters are very relaxed and happy to stand around chatting when they have to wait for stragglers.
 For us, mountain biking is about having fun, not about trying to prove anything (except perhaps how muddy and wet we can get:)